 Disability Policy Academy

 TCDD will host a Disability Policy Academy at 1 p.m.
 CT on Wednesday, March 15.
 The event, titled “Disability Priorities for the 88th Texas Legislature,” will feature representatives from disability-related organizations who will share their top issues for the legislative session.
 TCDD Public Policy Director Scott Daigle will serve as the event’s moderator.
-The event will be held via Zoom.
-Participants must register ahead of time to attend.
+(The registration period has ended.)

 Communication Access Real-time Translation (CART) service will be provided during the event.
 If you need other accommodations to participate, please email Koren Vogel or call her at 512-948-2035.

 On Monday, Feb.
 27, the Governor’s Committee on People with Disabilities (GCPD) hosted a webinar related to activities at the Texas State Capitol.
 The event featured expert panelists, including TCDD Public Policy Director Scott Daigle, who answered questions about how Texans with disabilities and their allies can successfully access the state legislative process and engage with their elected representatives about disability topics.
 A video of the event can be found on the GCPD’s YouTube channel.